Myth: Velocity is Productivity

 Then, what do I measure?

-- The Agility Index™ software enables you to measure the improvement in business outcomes and track the return of your investment.
+- The Agility Index™ software enables you to measure the improvement in business outcomes and track your investment return.

-Covering EBM is out of scope of this article, I would recommend to go through the below link for more Information on EBM, https://www.scrum.org/resources/evidence-based-management-guide
+Covering EBM is out of this article's scope, I would recommend going through the below link for more Information on EBM, https://www.scrum.org/resources/evidence-based-management-guide.

 Source of References